Horizontal Kakeya maximal operators in finite Heisenberg groups: Exact exponents and applications: Introduction

 Theorems~\ref{thm:exact_A} and~\ref{thm:exact_Hn} capture what can be extracted from the projective direction parameter $[\mathbf{v}]$ alone.
 To access the genuinely Heisenberg content of the problem, we now turn to the refined-direction operator.

-Since \(\mathbb H_1(\mathbb F_q)\) may be identified with \(\mathbb F_q^3\), the results of Ellenberg, Oberlin, and Tao \cite[Theorem~1.1 and Remark~1.4]{EOT} imply the bounds
+Since \(\mathbb H_1(\mathbb F_q)\) may be identified with \(\mathbb F_q^3\), the results of Ellenberg, Oberlin, and Tao \cite[Theorem~1.3 and Remark~1.4]{EOT} imply the bounds

 The \(\ell^3\to\ell^3\) estimate is optimal (see Example~\ref{ex:rd-l3-sharp}).
 By contrast, the \(\ell^2\to\ell^2\) bound is not sharp.
-In the next theorem, we obtain the optimal exponent.
+In the main theorem, we obtain the optimal exponent.
 The proof is purely Fourier-analytic and does not use polynomial vanishing.

 \begin{theorem} There exists an absolute constant \(C\) such that for all \(F:\mathbb H_1(\mathbb F_q)\to\mathbb C\),